 Best Practices

-Typical shoreland property is relatively flat, doesn’t drain a large area, and has some natural area.
-Healthy Lakes & Rivers Best Practices probably aren’t a good fit if your property is on slopes greater than 20%, drains more than 2 acres, has substantial visible erosion, or is mostly cleared and covered with hard surfaces like rooftops, driveways, and roads.
+The Healthy Lakes & Rivers best practices, in particular the diversion and rock infiltration practices, probably aren’t a good fit if your property is on slopes greater than 20%, drains more than two acres to a waterbody, has substantial visible erosion, or is mostly cleared and covered with hard surfaces like rooftops, driveways, and roads.
+Some of these sites with complex problems may require engineering design and/or professional assistance.

 Fish Sticks